Lemon Tart Recipe

 If you’re a fan of desserts that perfectly balance tart and sweet flavors, this Lemon Tart is for you!
 With its crisp, buttery shortcrust pastry and a luscious, tangy lemon curd filling, this classic French-inspired treat is sure to impress.
 Whether you’re making it for a special occasion, afternoon tea, or simply craving a refreshing dessert, this lemon tart is the perfect choice.
 Plus, it’s surprisingly easy to make!
 Follow this step-by-step guide to create a bakery-quality lemon tart right in your kitchen.

-• A pinch of salt for added depth
+• A pinch of salt — never skip it; it balances everything.

 How to Make Lemon Tart